 In 1887, the Kansas Town and Land Company was chartered to buy and sell lands on the right-of-way of the Chicago, Rock Island, and Pacific Railway, including land in the Clayton area.
 When the railroad came through, the town began to grow.

-On September 23, 1910, a terrible train wreck occurred just two miles west of Clayton.
-On the night before, a cloudburst carried out heavy fill over what was normally an almost dry creek bed.
-The heavy rains turned the creek into a torrent many yards wide and 22 feet deep and washing out nearly 1,000 feet of track.
+On September 23, 1910, a terrible train wreck occurred two miles west of Clayton.
+On the night before, a cloudburst carried out heavy fill over what was usually an almost dry creek bed.
+The heavy rains turned the creek into a torrent many yards wide and 22 feet deep and washed out nearly 1,000 feet of track.

 The Chicago, Rock Island & Pacific train was traveling from St. Louis, Missouri to Denver, Colorado when it plunged through a 40-foot trestle into the creekbed below.
 The train, running at full speed, plunged into the gap with the engine and mail car going down into 20 feet of water.
 Many of the passengers in these two cars were almost instantly killed.
 Others were carried into the raging stream with the wreckage, and it was many hours before their bodies could be recovered.

-Evidently, the first intimation that the engineer had of any danger came when he realized that the forward portion of the train was running in water which had spread out over the tracks near the fill.
-Reversing the engine checked the train’s speed, but not enough to prevent the engine, baggage car, and the smoker remaining tilted on the earth bank, and the chair car ripped its way into the smoker, smashing it to pieces and killing or injuring many passengers.
-The engineer and fireman and 18 passengers are reported killed, and about 20 were wounded.
+The first intimation that the engineer had of any danger came when he realized that the forward portion of the train was running in water which had spread out over the tracks near the fill.
+Reversing the engine checked the train’s speed, but not enough to prevent the engine, baggage car, and the smoker from remaining tilted on the earth bank.
+The chair car ripped its way into the smoker, smashing it to pieces and killing or injuring many passengers.
+The engineer and fireman and 18 passengers were reported killed, and about 20 were wounded.

 The original Clayton High School was located on the hill southeast of Clayton.
 The three-story brick building housed both the grade school and high school.
 In 1914, the first class graduated with five students.